Bernal Heights Summit

 Hill in San Francisco, California, U.S.

 Bernal Heights Summit (/ˈbɜːrnəl/ BUR-nəl) or Bernal Heights Hill is a hill in the San Francisco, California neighborhood of Bernal Heights.
-Upper elevations are part of Bernal Heights Park, which the San Francisco Recreation & Parks Department manages.
+Upper elevations are part of Bernal Heights Park, a 26.3 acre public park managed by the San Francisco Recreation & Parks Department.
 At its highest elevation (466 ft.) is a privately owned equipment building and 50-foot tall telecommunications tower.
 The tower does not have an official name, but some residents call it "Sutrito", as it resembles a shorter version of Sutro Tower.
 The park and summit are largely surrounded by Bernal Heights Boulevard.